Who I am

-I serve on the Board of Directors of the Architectural League of New York and am a longtime supporter of several cultural organizations in New York City and the Berkshires.
+I serve on the Board of Directors of the Architectural League of New York, the Exhibitions Committee of the Center for Architecture, and am a longtime supporter of several cultural organizations in New York City and the Berkshires.
 I live on the Upper West Side of Manhattan with my husband, two sons, and dog, Olive, the only other member of my family with curly hair.

 What I do

 Judlowe is dedicated to the expert promotion of culture and design.